Frequently Asked Questions

 What is done with the donor body when teaching has been completed?

-Currently, all donor tissues are cremated and the cremated remains are scattered at Washington University’s Memorial Grove at Tyson Research Center near Eureka, Missouri.
+All donor tissues are cremated, and the cremated remains are scattered at Washington University’s Tyson Research Center near Eureka, Missouri.

 Is there an area at Tyson where loved ones can visit?